 Eighteen and a half years ago, my running partner tricked me into going to yoga with him.
 I had been broadsided by a drunk driver, seriously injured, and so was not able to run the first Point Reyes to Bolinas Ridge Trail marathon, much to my dismay.
 I was missing my endorphin rush, deep breathing, and using my body.
 Friends and family said I would one day understand the meaning of being so seriously injured – that there was a higher purpose in force.

 Profoundly inspired by my first teacher, Tony Sanchez, I fell in love with Yoga in my first week of classes.
 I practiced for 385 days without a break, often running the 14 miles round- trip to class.
-After eight years, I took the advice of my teachers, enrolled in a Teacher Training Program, and began teaching.
+After eight years, I took the advice of my teachers, enrolled in a training program, and began teaching.

-has been a long, slow, unwinding.
-Muscles, ligaments, spine, ideas, beliefs and emotions, have evolved into a more open, balanced, stronger woman.
-Teaching these past ten years has transformed me - has helped me to cultivate compassion and humor, to let go more easily, to grow.
+My yoga practice has been a long, slow, unwinding.
+Muscles, ligaments, spine, ideas, beliefs, and emotions, have evolved into a more open, balanced, stronger woman.
+Teaching these past ten years has transformed me; it has helped me cultivate compassion and humor, to let go more easily, and mostly, to grow.